 The goal of this guide is not to be prescriptive about the design of your study; it is intended to encourage you to reflect on how EDI considerations can strengthen your research.
 NSERC acknowledges that these considerations may not be relevant to every field in the natural sciences and engineering.
 Therefore, you are encouraged to incorporate relevant EDI considerations in the proposal section of your application, as appropriate.
 If EDI considerations do not apply to your research, depending on the funding opportunity you are applying for, you may be asked to explain why they are not relevant in your application.
 You should refer to the specific instructions and information materials of the funding opportunity to which you are applying for additional guidance on how these considerations should be reflected in your application and on how they will be evaluated.

 Guiding questions for incorporating EDI considerations in your research

-The intent of the following questions is to provide guidance on what it means to critically reflect using an EDI lens, by offering examples of considerations or best-practices for each stage of research.
-The questions are not exhaustive and some may not be applicable to your research; however we invite you to reflect on how your research may be strengthened by considering those that are relevant.
+The intent of the following questions is to provide guidance on what it means to critically reflect on your research using an EDI lens by offering examples of considerations or best practices for each stage of research.
+The questions are not exhaustive, and some may not be applicable to your research.
+However, we invite you to reflect on how your research may be strengthened by considering the questions and EDI factors that are relevant.

 - Does your literature review address relevant EDI considerations?